jro1311/linux_docs/help/setup.md

     - noatime
     - discard (for SSDs)
     - nofail (for secondary drives)
+3. Upgrade system, then reboot again
-3. Copy linux_docs folder from the USB drive to $HOME/Documents
+4. Copy linux_docs folder from the USB drive to $HOME/Documents
-4. In the `scripts` directory, make `chmod.sh` executable and run it in the terminal, then run `universal_distro_setup.sh`
+5. In the `scripts` directory, make `chmod.sh` executable and run it in the terminal, then run `universal_distro_setup.sh`

 ```bash
 chmod +x ./chmod.sh